-The City's payment obligation, whether direct or contingent, (2) extends only to Federal Funds received and budgeted for the Program, appropriated annually by the Denver City Council, paid into the Treasury of the City, and encumbered for the purpose of the Agreement.
+(2) The City's payment obligation, whether direct or contingent, extends only to Federal Funds received and budgeted for the Program, appropriated annually by the Denver City Council, paid into the Treasury of the City, and encumbered for the purpose of the Agreement.
 The City does not by the Agreement irrevocably pledge present cash reserves for payment or performance in future fiscal years.
-The Agreement Region/H1B/LV City Contract No. 202158075-00 2/01/2021 - 01/31/2025 DEDO-WD -H1B Grant (gov entities) - 202157826-00 Date template issued by CAO: 2-16-21 does not and is not intended to create a multiple-fiscal year direct or indirect debt or financial obligation of the City.
+The Agreement does not and is not intended to create a multiple-fiscal year direct or indirect debt or financial obligation of the City.

 F. Recovery of incorrect payments: The City has the right to recover from the Contractor any and all incorrect payments issued to the Contractor due to any omission, error, fraud, and/or defalcation including but not limited to applying a deduction from subsequent payments under this Agreement or other means of recovery by the City as a debt due to the City or otherwise as provided by law.
 If, as a result of any audit or program review relating to the performance of the Contractor or its officers, agents or employees under this Agreement, there are any irregularities or deficiencies in any audit or review, then the Contractor will, upon notice from the City, correct all identified irregularities or deficiencies within the time frames designated in the City's written notice.
 If corrections are not made by such date, then the final resolution of identified deficiencies or disputes shall be deemed to be resolved in the City's favor unless the Contractor obtains a resolution in its favor from the responsible official conducting the audit or review.
-For the avoidance of doubt, the foregoing in no way limits Contractor's obligation to reimburse the City for any costs or expenses paid under this Agreement that have been determined to be unallowable or disallowed by the Federal Government, State Government, or the City in accordance with applicable Federal Laws, State Laws, or the Charter, ordinances, rules, regulations, policies, and Executive Orders of the City and County of Denver.
+For the avoidance of doubt, the foregoing in no way limits Contractor's obligation to reimburse the City for any costs or expenses paid under this Agreement that at the time of payment were unallowable or disallowed by the Federal Government, State Government, or the City in accordance with applicable Federal Laws, State Laws, or the Charter, ordinances, rules, regulations, policies, and Executive Orders of the City and County of Denver.